ComposableFi/composable-ibc/hyperspace/core/README.md

         Ok(())
     }
 ```
-**Note** The relayer depends on correct implementation of the trait methods, check the documentation for each of the trait
+**Note** Correct functioning of the relayer is dependent on correct implementation of the trait methods, read documentation for each of the trait
 methods for details.
-##